Helpful Tips For Cleaning Up Your Pool And Patio After Severe Weather

 After The Storm

-If you lost power during the storm, remember to reset your circuit breakers and pump timer(s) when electricity is restored.
+If you lost power during the storm, remember to reset your circuit breakers and pump timer(s) when electricity is restored, taking care to make sure everything is dry.

 Remove any covering from the motor or other equipment to allow for airflow.
 If the pump motor has been submerged, it should be removed for professional cleaning and drying.